 Coax Your Creativity Out of Hiding

-Our coaching relationship will offer you space to hear your own voice.
-To think out loud.
-To listen for your own knowing, and to live and write from that place.
+Imagine this: A space devoted to hearing your own voice.
+To thinking out loud.
+To listening for your own knowing, and to living and writing from that place.

 Maybe you’ve always wanted to be a writer, but only your cat and your best friend from second grade actually know this about you.
 Perhaps you have a manuscript you’ve been working on for what feels like ever, and you’re ready to step things up by inviting in a second pair of eyes and some accountability.
 Or you have an idea and you just want to know if it’s as crazy as you think.

 Over the course of our time working together, your tolerance for fear and self-doubt will diminish as curiosity and possibility start to take up more room in your consciousness and your actions.
 You will explore for yourself how your values affect your decisions — both in your writing and in your life.
 The walls between the various parts of you will come down in favor of wholeness.

 You may find yourself taking more risks.
 The thing is, I don’t know what you need.
 But I do believe in your inherent ability to grow beyond whatever limitations you’ve placed on yourself.
 The past is not our concern so much as right now.

 “You got right to the issue in my writing and my life.
 Thank you!
 Still digesting all of it!” ~ Laura Scappaticci

 I used to be a closet writer.
 (In all fairness, I was also a closet smoker.
 And a closet lesbian.
 But I digress.)